 The Company's financial instruments consist of cash, marketable securities, due from joint venture partner, reclamation bonds, trade and other payables and due to joint venture partner.
-Cash and marketable securities are designated at fair value through profit and loss.
-Due from joint venture partner and reclamation bonds are classified as loans and receivables.
-Trade and other payables and due to joint venture partner are classified as other financial liabilities.
+Cash and marketable securities are measured at fair value through profit and loss.
+Due from joint venture partner and reclamation bonds are measured at amortized cost.
+Trade and other payables and due to joint venture partner are measured at amortized cost.